Semrush helps you:

 Crawl Budget Problems

-With over a billion websites live on the Internet, there’s a limit on the amount of time Google’s web crawler can spend on crawling any single website.
-This amount of time is referred to as the crawl budget.
+With over a billion websites live on the Internet, there’s a limit on the amount of resources Google’s web crawlers can spend crawling any single website.
+In SEO, we often refer to this as a site’s crawl budget.

 When a website has many URL parameter variations, it can result in crawl budget issues.

-Essentially, the crawler might spend too much time crawling similar pages, possibly ignoring other important content on the website.
-This is mainly an issue for websites with thousands of pages (or more).
+Essentially, the crawler might spend too much time crawling similar pages (the ones with the parameters), possibly ignoring other important content on the website.

 Very high page total might affect indexing